seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 There are three more metacharacters that we should discuss, and two of them come as a pair: the caret (`^`), which represents the start of a line, and the dollar sign (`$`) which represents the end of line.
-These "anchor characters" only match the beginning and ends of lines when couples with other regular expressions.
+These "anchor characters" only match the beginning and ends of lines when coupled with other regular expressions.
 For example, going back to looking at states.txt, I could search for all of the state names that begin with "M" with the following command: